 Silverlight sits at the same London office hotel as Atheneum.
 The company has grown with a distributed workforce.
 It opened a Lisbon office in 2019, but also has satellite teams working part-time from around the globe, e.g. Bangladesh, New York, and Macao.
 Silverlight alumni co-founded the London-based expert network LB Networks in 2018.

 We identified Silverlight as a regional challenger in our review of the 2019 expert network market size.
 Regional challengers are separated from other smaller expert networks by merit of their growth and/or business model.

 Visit the company’s website here.

 The Techspert.io expert network was founded in 2015, as a machine-driven expert network in Cambridge, UK.
-It started out with a focus on life sciences under the name Biotechspert, but successfully pivoted into expert calls and raised venture capital during 2018.
+It started out with a focus on life sciences under the name Biotechspert.
+It rebranded and addressed additional industry segments, gaining VC-backing:

 Learn more about machine-driven expert networks in our AI deepdive: AI and expert networks, or read Techspert’s own explainer on AI and ML here.
 Other such “machine-driven expert networks” include Xperiti, NewtonX, CleverX, Prosapient and Atheneum (after its acquisition of Chime Advisors).

 Techspert is mostly specialized on experts within life sciences (medical devices, pharmaceuticals, biotechnology and diagnostics), a focus that it shares with Bioinformatics Inc, Experts OnTap and Bioexpert Network.

 Third Bridge is one of the largest expert networks globally.
 Founded in 2007 as Cognolink, it rebranded in 2015 as Third Bridge (the name of one of its business units).
 It was one of the first firms to successfully reduce GLG’s market dominance.
 Its founders had a background in consulting with Bain & Company, which was an important early client according to expert sources.